-The Discipleship Experience at Gordon College is a two-semester discipleship opportunity, where students experience discipleship in meaningful relationships with trained seminary students from Gordon-Conwell Theological Seminary.
-You will be placed in a cohort of 2-3 other students to meet for an hour on a weekly basis, for about 12-16 meetings.
+The Discipleship Experience at Gordon College is a two-semester opportunity, where students experience discipleship through life-on-life relationships with trained seminary students from Gordon-Conwell Theological Seminary.
+Students who sign up will journey together in a group of 2-3 other students, as they share life together on a weekly basis during the fall and spring semesters.

 Master of Divinity